Bengal1/Simple-CNN-OOP/README.md

 This project is based on my earlier Simple CNN Guide project in Python/PyTorch.
 While that project demonstrates the high-level CNN training pipeline using a machine learning framework, this version takes a lower-level approach by implementing the network logic from scratch.

-For beginners in CNNs and deep learning, I highly recommend my earlier project [*Simple CNN Guide*](https://github.com/Bengal1/Simple-CNN-Guide), which is more beginner-friendly and theoretical, focusing on building intuition and explaining the fundamental concepts of CNNs in a clearer and more accessible way before diving into implementation details.
+For readers who are new to CNNs and deep learning, I recommend starting with my earlier project [*Simple CNN Guide*](https://github.com/Bengal1/Simple-CNN-Guide).
+It focuses more on intuition and CNN fundamentals before diving into lower-level implementation details.

 ## 🛠️ Build and Run

-Before running the program, make sure the MNIST dataset files are available in the expected dataset directory.

 ### ✅ Requirements